arrow left BLOG

 How to improve location and timing precision?

-The following three methods help improve location and timing precision, resulting in centimeter-accurate measurements:
+For example, the following two methods help improve location and timing precision, resulting in centimeter-accurate measurements.

-- Real-Time kinematic (RTK) technique corrects common errors in current satellite navigation systems.
-The main difference between RTK and standard GNSS positioning is that RTK achieves a higher level of accuracy by using two GNSS receivers: a moving rover and a base station at a known location that provides the rover with real-time corrections.
-At the same time, standard GNSS positioning depends only on a single GNSS receiver that obtains satellite signals.
+• Real-Time kinematic (RTK) technique corrects common errors in current satellite navigation systems.
+The main difference between RTK and standard GNSS positioning is that RTK achieves a higher level of accuracy by using two GNSS receivers.

-- Post-processing kinematic (PPK) is an alternative technique to RTK.
-With PPK workflow, accurate positioning doesn’t happen in real time; all algorithms are applied afterward.
+• Post-processed kinematic (PPK) is an alternative technique to RTK.
+With the PPK workflow, the base and rover receivers don’t have an ongoing connection; therefore, accurate positioning doesn’t happen in real time.
+All algorithms are applied afterward.
 Both base and rover record raw GNSS logs, which are then processed in a dedicated PPK software.

 Emlid GNSS receivers for centimeter-accurate solutions